mehulagg/gitlab/doc/development/fe_guide/graphql.md

 }
 ```

-- add startup call(s) with correct variables to the HAML file that serves as a view for your application.
-To add GraphQL startup calls, we use `add_page_startup_graphql_call` helper where the first parameter is a path to the query, the second one is an object containing query variables.
-Path to the query is relative to `app/graphql/queries` folder: for example, if we need a `app/graphql/queries/repository/files.query.graphql` query, the path will be `repository/files`
+- Add startup call(s) with correct variables to the HAML file that serves as a view
+for your application.
+To add GraphQL startup calls, we use
+`add_page_startup_graphql_call` helper where the first parameter is a path to the
+query, the second one is an object containing query variables.
+Path to the query is
+relative to `app/graphql/queries` folder: for example, if we need a
+`app/graphql/queries/repository/files.query.graphql` query, the path will be
+`repository/files`.

 ```yaml
 - current_route_path = request.fullpath.match(/-\/tree\/[^\/]+\/(.+$)/).to_a[1]